ansible/ansible/docsite/rst/playbooks_intro.rst

         - name: restart apache
           service: name=httpd state=restarted

-We can also break task items out over multiple lines using the YAML dictionary types to supply module arguments.
-This can be helpful when working with tasks that have really long parameters or modules that take many parameters to keep them well structured.
+When working with tasks that have really long parameters or modules that take many parameters, you can break tasks items over multiple lines to improve the structure.
 Below is another version of the above example but using YAML dictionaries to supply the modules with their key=value arguments.::

     ---